 Richard A. Marston

-He served from 2005-2006 as president of the Association of American Geographers, the major professional organization for geographers in the United States.
+He served from 2005-2006 as president of the Association of American Geographers, or AAG, the major professional organization for geographers in the United States.
 Since 1999 he has been co-editor-in-chief of Geomorphology: An International Journal of Pure and Applied Geomorphology.

 Marston can be contacted at 785-532-6727 or firstname.lastname@example.org.